St John the Baptist,

 The Breaking of the Bread

-O Lamb of God, our lives restore,
+Jesus, Lamb of God,

 The Invitation

-Everyone is invited to receive communion or a blessing.
+Everyone is invited to receive communion or a blessing

 Closing Prayers and Blessing